How Does Proton Therapy Compare to Standard Radiation?

-Proton therapy and X-ray therapy both kill cancer cells by preventing them from dividing and growing.
-The biggest difference is that proton therapy delivers less dose to healthy tissue than X-rays because proton therapy can be precisely controlled.
+Proton therapy and standard X-ray therapy both kill cancer cells by preventing them from dividing and growing.
+The biggest difference is that proton therapy delivers less radiation to healthy tissue because protons can be precisely controlled.

 In proton therapy treatments, less energy is released as the protons enter the body and all of the remaining energy is deposited at the treatment site, reducing the amount of healthy tissue that receives dose.12

 Study Compares Effects of X-ray Radiation with Proton Therapy